 The King IV Report on Corporate Governance for South Africa (King IV), which was published on 1 November 2016, contains a set of principles that are fundamental to good governance, as well as related leading recommended practices.
 The JSE Limited has incorporated certain of King IV’s recommended practices in the JSE Listings Requirements.

 The Board endeavours to lead ethically and effectively in prioritising the following outcomes advocated by King IV: an ethical culture, good performance, effective control and legitimacy.
-This is underscored by sound and visible leadership which is characterised by the ethical values of integrity, competence, responsibility, accountability, fairness and transparency.
-Sound corporate governance structures and processes are being applied and are considered by the Board to be pivotal to delivering sustainable value in the interest of all stakeholders, along with sound business acumen.
+This is underscored by sound and visible leadership, which is characterised by the ethical values of honesty, integrity, competence, responsibility, accountability, correctness, fairness, diversity and transparency.
+Sound corporate governance structures and processes are being applied and are considered by the Board to be pivotal to delivering sustainable value in the interest of all stakeholders, along with innovation and sound business acumen.

 Doing business ethically is one of Remgro’s key objectives, and is supported by the management of ethics as recorded in its Code of Ethics, which is strictly enforced.
 Effective leadership is to be exhibited in order to achieve Remgro’s strategic objectives and positive outcomes.

 Each individual member on the Board is suitably qualified and has extensive relevant experience.
 The Board, as a whole, is evaluated annually by its members.